Regional 2 Anglia: Final league table

+Green background is the promotion place.
+Pink background are the relegation places Updated: 21 April 2025 Source:

 2023–24

 Participating teams and locations

 Departing were Chingford and Ipswich, relegated to Counties 1 Essex and Counties 1 Eastern Counties repspectively whilst Letchworth Garden City were promoted to Regional 1 South East.
 Joining were Holt and Saffron Walden, both promoted from Counties 1 Eastern Counties as were Harlow and Dagenham from Counties 1 Essex.

 H.A.C. left on a level transfer to Regional 2 Thames.